guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 </div>
 ```

+I use [Microsoft Code](https://code.visualstudio.com/) to edit code and [Google Chrome](https://www.google.com/chrome/) to debug.

 ## Packaging the plugin as a zip file

 Simply add the plugin directory inside a `kibana` folder and zip the file.
-Do not include the `kibana/target` directory.
+Do not include the `my-plugin/target` directory in the zip file.
 The zip structure is

 ```
 my-plugin_7.7.0.zip